juampick/reatify/README.md

 A little Spotify Client using the Spotify WEB API.
 Entirely made on ReactJS/Redux.

+## Objective
+The App will suggest you new artists based on the artists you like.
+And you can follow/unfollow them.

 ## Description
-Project created as a basic simple Spotify Client using React and Redux.
+Project created as a basic Spotify Client using React and Redux.
-You can view your profile, and view your followed artist, and also you can being suggested by new artist by clicking inside each of the artist.
+You can view your profile.
+View your followed artist, and also being suggested by new artists by clicking on each of the artist.
 You can follow or unfollow artists.

 ### Spotify Web API Auth
-Has been used the `Implicit Grant Flow` Auth Flow described here: https://developer.spotify.com/web-api/authorization-guide/#implicit-grant-flow
+Has been used the [Implicit Grant Flow](https://developer.spotify.com/web-api/authorization-guide/#implicit-grant-flow) to authenticate with the API.

-## Requirements:
+### Requirements:
-1. You'll need an Spotify Account (free or premium)
+1. A Spotify Account (free or premium)
-2. You'll need to follow at least 1 artist.
+2. Need to be following 1 artist at least.

 ## Installation/Execution

 ### Environmental Variables:

-You have several environmental variables if you want to specify build the project.
+You have several environmental variables if you want to specify build the project for your needs.

-- `BASE_APP`: the base path of the project. (ie: `http://localhost:3001/).
-This will be used to create the REDIRECT_URI that the Spotify Web API needs.
+- `BASE_APP`: the base path of the project. (ie: `http://localhost:3001/`).
+This will be used to create the `REDIRECT_URI` that the Spotify Web API needs.
-- `CLIENT_ID`: the client id of your SPOTIFY APP.
+- `CLIENT_ID`: the client id of your Spotify App.
-- `CLIENT_SECRET`: the client secret of your SPOTIFY APP.
+- `CLIENT_SECRET`: the client secret of your Spotify App.
+- `SPOTIFY_WEB_API_AUTH_HOST`: the Spotify Web API Auth URL that defaults to: `https://accounts.spotify.com/`.
+- `SPOTIFY_WEB_API_HOST`: the Spotify Web API Host URL that defaults to: `https://api.spotify.com/v1/`.

-If you want to set the env variables, you can do it in the following way:
+If you want to set the env variables, you can do it in the following way: (ie:)

 - OSX/Linux:
 ```